kiraitami/project-rpg/README.md

 Download or clone the App

-Them, enjoy it with your friends!
+Then, enjoy it with your friends!

 The App has a default Firebase Project associated to it